-Dr. Sharon Shaul is a graduate of the Faculty of Medicine at Tel Aviv University.Member of the Board of Directors of Natan.
-Dr. Shaul heads Natan's medical activities.
+Dr. Sharon Shaul is a graduate of Tel Aviv University’s Faculty of Medicine and a long-standing member of Natan’s Board of Directors.
+Dr. Shaul heads Natan's medical relief activities.
 Within two days of hearing about the earthquake in Nepal Dr. Sharon Shaul, a family doctor and mother of four, had dropped everything and boarded a plane to Kathmandu.
-In recent years she has taken part in the following Natan international aid operations: 2010 - Head of aid mission to Haiti, following the earthquake 2013 - Lead medical relief operations in the Philippines, following the typhoon Yolanda 2015 - Aid delegation to Nepal following the earthquake 2016 - Establishment of a primary clinic for refugees in the transit camp in Presevo, Serbia. in sharon's words: "I believe that the most important thing is to have respect for the local people.
-We are only there for a few weeks or months.
-We can’t fully understand the culture or what the daily lives of the people will be like after we leave.
+In recent years she has taken part in the following Natan international aid operations: 2010 - Head of aid mission to Haiti, following the earthquake 2013 - Lead medical relief operations in the Philippines, following the typhoon Yolanda 2015 - Aid delegation to Nepal following the earthquake; 2016 - Establishment of a primary clinic for refugees in the transit camp in Presevo, Serbia.
+In Sharon’s words: "I believe the most important thing is to have respect for the local people.
+We can’t fully understand what the daily lives of the people will be like after we leave.
 So we always listen and respect the local people."

 Dr. Eitan Shahar is Head of the Psychosocial Sector of Natan and member of the organization's executive committee.
 Eitan's expertise includes: international social work, community social work, social work in small communities and ethnic and migrant groups, qualitative research methods, volunteering, trauma and resilience building in communities.
 Dr. Shahar is Deputy Director of Welfare for the City of Ofakim and is a lecturer in the School of Social Work at Ben Gurion University.
 In the past, Eitan was a co-founder of the School of Social Work at Sapir Academic College and served as a lecturer and Coordinator of the Fieldwork Training Unit.
 Eitan has participated in a number of international aid operations including: Georgia, Haiti, Angola, Serbia and Greece.